cjhoward/platonic-solids/README.md

 ## Overview

-This repository contains 3D models and papercraft templates of the platonic solids.
+This repository contains 3D models and papercraft templates of the Platonic solids.

 ## License